meteor/meteor/README.md

 ## Quick Start

-On Windows, the installer can be found at https://www.meteor.com/install.

-On Linux/macOS, use this line:
+Installation of Meteor can be found [here](https://www.meteor.com/install) On Linux/macOS, use this line:

 ```bash